DeganAI/AutoMaxKB/README.md

 ## Overview

-AutoMaxKB is a powerful AI-driven shipping coordination platform that seamlessly integrates with communication and CRM tools to automate shipping workflows.
+AutoMaxKB = Max Knowledge Brain, it is a powerful and easy-to-use AI assistant that integrates Retrieval-Augmented Generation (RAG) pipelines, this creates a powerful AI-driven shipping coordination platform that seamlessly integrates with communication and CRM tools to automate shipping workflows.
 Built as a fork of the [MaxKB](https://github.com/1Panel-dev/MaxKB) project, AutoMaxKB transforms MaxKB's RAG capabilities into a specialized solution for shipping and logistics management.

 ## Key Features